 Plan carefully how you want to reach out.
 Let your neighbour know you’d like to speak with them about a problem.
 Suggest options for when and where to meet.
 Try to pick times you think both you and your neighbour will be calm and relaxed.
 Neither of you will be in the right frame of mind to talk if you’re under stress or time constraints.

 Step 3.
 Have the conversation with your neighbour

-When it’s time to meet with your neighbour, take your notes (whether on paper or on your phone) and any other documents with you.
+When it’s time to meet with your neighbour, take your notes and any supporting material with you.
 Take a few deep breaths as you head to the meeting.

 Be friendly and introduce yourself if you haven’t already met.
 A little bit of humour and small talk can help break the ice.
-When you’re ready, be calm, polite, and respectful.
+When you’re ready, be calm and respectful.
 Here’s a sequence you might follow:

 - Diplomatically explain what the problem is.
 For example, “I’m not sure if you know this, but Bailey barks much of the day when you’re at work.”

 - Explain why the problem is bothering you.
 For example, “I work from home and it’s really hard for me to concentrate.
 It takes me longer to finish my work and I’m pretty worn out by the end of the day.”